NExT-Chat: An LMM for Chat, Detection and Segmentation: Experiment

 \section{Experiment}

-In this section, we begin by conducting a rigorous evaluation to validate the effectiveness of our pixel2emb approach in a fair comparison setting.
+In this section, we begin by conducting a rigorous evaluation to validate the effectiveness of our pix2emb approach in a fair comparison setting.
 Following that, we demonstrate the potential of our NExT-Chat model by presenting a wide range of qualitative results from different scenarios.
-Finally, we provide quantitative results to compare the performance of our NExT-Chat model with the current SOTA methods on the POPE~\citep{li2023pope} benchmark for diagnosing object hallucination.
+Finally, we provide quantitative results to compare the performance of our NExT-Chat model with the current SOTA methods on the image-level hallucination, referring expression segmentation, referring expression detection and region-level caption tasks.